KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AirbarHelper by ryanzor](https://github.com/ryanzor/MMM-AirbarHelper)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. No image found.
 4. Typo: Found `Magic Mirror` in file `MMM-AirbarHelper.js`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.